Skip to content

 When you enter the Alert Definition screen, you’ll see a list of all your configured alerts along with their current status, type, and configuration details.

-When you click Create Alert, you’ll be guided through selecting the alert type, writing a query, defining conditions, and setting notification rules.
-You can also add labels, group by fields, and customize how and when alerts are triggered—all in one streamlined form.
+Use Create Alert to select the alert type, write a query, define conditions, and set notification rules.
+You can also add labels, group by fields, and customize how and when alerts trigger, all in 1 streamlined form.

 Filtering and searching alerts

-On the left panel, use the filters to narrow your view:
+In the sidebar, use the filters to narrow your view:

-Priority: Narrow alerts by severity, from P1 (highest urgency) to P5 (lowest).
-Priorities are set when creating/editing an alert, helping teams triage and respond based on business impact.
+• Priority: Narrow alerts by severity, from P1 (highest urgency) to P5 (lowest).
+Set priorities when you create or edit an alert; they help teams triage and respond based on business impact.

 Note

-Filters will also match multi-priority alerts.
-For example, if an alert has both P1 and P5 in different conditions, filtering for P5 will still show it.
+Filters also match multi priority alerts.
+For example, if an alert has both P1 and P5 in different conditions, filtering for P5 still shows it.

 Understanding alert status

-Once filters are applied (or even without them), the alert definitions table gives you a quick overview of all alerts.
+After you apply filters (or even without filters), the alert definitions table gives you a quick overview of all alerts.
 Each row shows useful metadata to help you monitor and manage alerts.

-- Alerting: One or more conditions are currently triggered.
+• Alerting: One or more conditions currently trigger the alert.

-- OK: No condition permutations are currently triggered.
+• OK: No condition permutations currently trigger the alert.

 Note

-) does not mean the alert isn’t working.
+A dash (-) does not mean the alert isn’t working.
 It simply means status tracking for this type is not yet supported.
-This will be added in a future update.
+This is planned for a future update.

 How status works

-Alerts are usually evaluated once per minute, though this may vary depending on the alert type and configuration.
+The system usually evaluates alerts once per minute, though this might vary depending on the alert type and configuration.

-When an alert transitions to OK, the system stops updating its timestamp unless it becomes Alerting again.
-This reduces unnecessary backend load.
+When an alert transitions to OK, the system stops updating its timestamp unless the alert returns to Alerting.
+This reduces unnecessary back-end load.

 Note

-- An alert marked as OK can still have active incidents in a Triggering state if Notify on Resolved is not enabled.
-These must be closed manually.
+• An alert marked as OK can still have active incidents in a Triggering state if you turn off Notify on Resolved.
+Close these manually.

-- Similarly, an alert marked Triggering may have downstream incidents already manually resolved.
-This is expected and intentional, allowing flexibility in incident workflows.
+• Similarly, an alert marked Triggering might include downstream incidents that someone already resolved manually.
+This behavior is expected and intentional and allows flexibility in incident workflows.

 Exploring alert definition fields